OpenNebula/addon-storpool/README.md

 * **SP_REPLICATION**: [mandatory] The StorPool replication level for the datastore.
 Number (2)
 * **SP_PLACEALL**: [mandatory] The name of StorPool placement group of disks where to store data.
 String (3)
 * **SP_PLACETAIL**: [optional] The name of StorPool placement group of disks from where to read data.
 String (4)
+* **SP_SYSTEM**: [optional] Used when StorPool datastore is used as SYSTEM_DS.
+Global datastore configuration for storpol TM_MAD is with *SHARED=yes* set.
+If the datastore is not on shared filesystem this parameter should be set to *SP_SYSTEM=ssh* to copy non-storpool files from one node to another.

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.